clojurewerkz/elastisch.docs/articles/getting_started.md

 Elastisch is an idiomatic Clojure client for [ElasticSearch](http://elasticsearch.org/), a modern, scalable, powerful full text search server.
 It is simple and easy to use, has good baseline performance and strives to support every ElasticSearch feature.
 Elastisch is minimalistic: it mimics ElasticSearch operations in its API but does not add any abstractions or ODM-like layers beyond that.

+Elastisch supports HTTP and native transports with almost identical API, so switching between the two is usually straightforward.

 ## Supported Clojure versions